Providing leadership and innovation to enhance Ohio’s problem gambling service system through collaboration, advocacy, and support.

-We have a responsibility that as gambling is expanded, we promote responsible gambling principles and provide ample treatment services for those negatively affected by gambling.
-We achieve this by working with state agencies, regulators, and operators to continually ensure a cohesive system for minimizing harm and growing Ohio's gambling treatment workforce through training and professional development opportunities.
+As legal gambling expands, it is our duty to advocate for responsible gambling and ample support services for those impacted by gambling.
+PGNO achieves this by working with state agencies, behavioral health professionals, regulators, and operators to continually ensure a cohesive gambling service system.

 PGNO is an affiliate of the National Council on Problem Gambling (NCPG) and does not take a position for or against legalized gambling.
 As we’ve learned from our state gambling surveys, increased access to gambling results in increased rates of problem gambling.
-Expanded gambling exposes a new audience to gambling, which will result in an increased demand for prevention, intervention, and treatment services.
 While we maintain a neutral stance regarding gambling, it is our responsibility to advocate for those who are negatively impacted by gambling and ensure any gambling or gambling expansion includes consumer protections to mitigate harm.
 Click here to learn more about our principles for responsible gambling.

-Our history stretches back to the origin of gambling disorder treatment at the Brecksville, Ohio Veteran's Administration hospital in 1972, where Dr. Robert Custer first began treating gambling disorder.
+Our history stretches back to the origin of gambling disorder treatment at the Brecksville Veteran's Administration Hospital located in Cleveland, Ohio, where Dr. Robert Custer first began treating gambling disorder.
 In 1984, the Ohio Council on Problem Gambling, a volunteer-led organization, was created to support the efforts of the Brecksville VA clinic.
-In 1992, the National Council on Problem Gambling (NCPG) held its conference in Cleveland, leading to the affiliation of the Ohio Council on Problem Gambling with NCPG.